Political leaders condemn protest at Nova exhibit in NYC as "repulsive and vile"

 The exhibit shows cars burned and shot at in perhaps one of the most stark examples of the death and destruction of Oct.
 7. Survivors said it is important for people to see it.

 As beats from the Nova Music Festival play inside the exhibit, visitors experience the last moments of life, as more than 300 were murdered on Oct.
-7. Among the souls honored are the Manzuri's daughters -- Roya, 22 and Noelle, 25 -- as well Noelle's fiancé, Amit Cohen.
+7. Among the souls honored are the Manzuri's daughters -- Roya, 22 and Norelle, 25 -- as well Norelle's fiancé, Amit Cohen.

 "They couldn't go anywhere and since it was a massive attack, missile massive attack, they got inside the bomb shelter," said Sigal Manzuri, the mother of the murdered sisters.